nxskok/pasias/docs/11-tidying-and-selecting-data.md

 ## # … with 58 more rows
 ```

-This is tidy, but we went a step too far: that column `measurement` should be *two* columns, called `temperature` and `pulserate`, which means it should be made wider:
+This is tidy now, but we went a step too far: that column `measurement` should be *two* columns, called `temperature` and `pulserate`, which means it should be made wider:

 ```r